Introduction (and Author Notes)

 My husband saw her first.

-I'd been facing backwards, twisted uncomfortably in my seat, trying to prevent Henry from prodding his little sister.
-I'd succeeded by creating a barrier between them using the cat box.
-As a consequence, Henry was glaring at me with that sullen, "how dare you stop me from doing what I want," expression of his.
+I'd been facing backwards, twisted uncomfortably in my seat and with my fully-extended seatbelt digging into my shoulder.
+My discomfort had been forced on me by Henry, who had been prodding his little sister.
+I'd given him a mild scolding, and had succeeded by creating a barrier between them using his school satchel.
+As a consequence, Henry was glaring at me with that sullen "how dare you stop me from doing what I want" expression of his.

-As I turned to face forwards I caught a glimpse of the object of his appreciation.
-The woman was not tall; she wore tight denim shorts and white t-shirt.
-A twisted rope of bright red hair was tied with two black bows.
-One was at the nape of her neck.
-The second was a little above the small of her back and it danced and swayed as she walked.
-She was holding a small boy by the hand and pushing a buggy.
-The boy was wearing grey shorts and a turquoise sweat shirt, Harbottle Primary School uniform but I doubted that Mike had even noticed him.
+As I turned to face forwards I caught a brief glimpse of the object of his appreciation.
+The woman was not tall, but she was curvy; she wore tight denim shorts and a white t-shirt.
+Her bright red hair was a twisted rope tied with two black bows; one at the nape of her neck, the second a little above the small of her back.
+Her long ponytail danced and swayed as she walked.
+She was holding a small boy firmly by the hand and pushing a buggy.
+The boy was wearing grey shorts and a turquoise sweat shirt, the same sweatshirt that Henry was wearing, the uniform of Harbottle Primary School.
+I doubted that Mike had even noticed him.

 'The bum?'
 I asked, knowing my husband.
 'Definitely real.'